-This White Hot Stamper pressing (on BOTH sides!) contains one of my favorite performances of the Classical Symphony, and it also carries the distinction of having the best combination of sonics and performance that we have ever heard on vinyl.
-(There is a recording by Previn and the LA Phil from 1986 with a performance To Die For; unfortunately it comes with the kind of mid-’80s tear-your-head-off-digital shrillness that makes the CD medium the worn out joke we analog lovers know it to be.)
+This wonderful record contains one of my favorite performances of the Classical Symphony, and it also carries the distinction of having the best combination of sonics and performance that we have ever heard on vinyl.
+(There is a recording by Previn and the LA Phil from 1986 with a performance To Die For; unfortunately, it comes with the kind of mid-’80s tear-your-head-off-digital shrillness that makes the CD medium the worn out joke we analog lovers know it to be.)

 The First Symphony happens to be one of my favorite classical works of all time, right up there with The Planets and Pictures at an Exhibition.
 I wouldn’t want to go to a desert island without all three.

-If I had to choose one piece of classical music that I would never want to live without, it would have to be the Prokofiev’s First Symphony found on this very side one.
-It’s a work of such joy that I’ve never failed to be uplifted by it — except when the performance is too slow, which it often is.
+If I had to choose one piece of classical music that I would never want to live without, it would have to be the performance of Prokofiev’s First Symphony found on this very side one.
+It’s a work of such joy that I’ve never failed to be uplifted by it (except when the performance is too slow, which it often is).

 This is a difficult piece to pull off.
 Most of the time either the orchestra is not up to the task or the conductor misunderstands the work.
 Previn has a spritely take on the piece, which is precisely what it needs and, every bit as important, the London Symphony has the chops to bring his vision to life.